bertanerguc/RFM/README.md

-Here’s a well-organized and visually enhanced `README.md` file for the RFM-based customer segmentation project:

----

 # 🌟 FLO RFM Customer Segmentation

 This project implements **RFM (Recency, Frequency, Monetary)** analysis to segment FLO’s customers based on their purchase behavior.
 It enables tailored marketing strategies for customer retention and acquisition.